pastadudes/nix-config/README.md

 ## todo:

-1. figure out if in nix
+1. figure out if in nix (edit: DONE!!!!!)
 2. hopefully try and migrate some homebrew packages that SHOULD be in common to commonPackages.nix (couldnt do this because i dont know if AND the nix version doesnt work for some REASON)
+edit (soon)

 # FORMATTING
 run this very tuff command to GENUINELY format it